 EBS MultiComp: OK, I have been avoiding saying this for some time, but it needs to be said.
 EBS pedals seem to "go bad" over time, more noticeably than other pedal brands.
 They are great when new, and the positive comments in my review apply in that case.
 But over just a few years they can develop issues such as distortion, switches failing, increased noise, or erratic behavior.
 So I do recommend buying new EBS pedals, but I don't recommend buying older used ones.
-The MultiComp has been on my list of "the best" bass comp pedals ever since I started doing reviews, but I may have to take it off that list because of this problem with older units.
-Also, frankly, the new MXR Bass Comp pretty well beats the "old king" EBS in many ways.
+The MultiComp was on my list of "the best" bass comp pedals for several years, ever since I started doing reviews, but I recently took it off that list because of this problem with older units.
+Also, frankly, some of the newer comps on the market today pretty well beat the "old king" EBS in many ways.

 Aside from all that, the tone and functionality of this pedal are quite good.
 It has fairly low noise, and turning the compression knob up to higher settings does not increase the noise.
 The "multi-band" and "normal" (single-band) modes are clean and close to transparent.
 The "tube sim" setting adds a nice thickness and boost to the mids, and has a rich tone; it does seem to roll off the highs just a bit.
 In the other two modes there is not much rolloff of highs or lows, although it is not quite as "boomy" or "bright" as some other comps.
 The tube-sim mode sounds great for both fingerstyle and slap, at any Comp setting from 12:00 to max, and I could happily leave it switched on all the time at that setting.
 But don't ignore the multi-band mode!
 If you set the compression to max in the MB mode you can get a very articulate and defined slap sound.
 The maximum compression ratio is only 5:1 however, so it is not much of a peak limiter for the very aggressive players.
 Be sure to check out the article in my FAQ explaining what multi-band compression is all about.